 Biography

-Brandon Trask is an assistant professor of law at the University of Manitoba and an adjunct fellow at St. John’s College.
-He is a clinical professor at the Faculty of Law.
-He founded the Rights Clinic at Robson Hall in 2022 and continues to be a co-supervisor of the Rights Clinic’s project work.
+Brandon Trask is an associate professor of law at the University of Manitoba and an adjunct fellow at St. John’s College.

-Prior to joining the Faculty of Law, Professor Trask taught (via distance) as a course instructor with Memorial University of Newfoundland’s Law and Society Program, teaching over 1,100 undergraduate students between 2015 and 2020.
+Prior to joining the Faculty of Law, Prof. Trask taught (via distance) as a course instructor with Memorial University of Newfoundland’s Law and Society Program, teaching over 1,100 undergraduate students between 2015 and 2020.

 News and stories